Demographics of Syria: Forced displacement

 More than six million refugees left the country during the civil war, of whom over five million are registered as refugees by the UNHCR as of mid-2019.
 Most of them fled to neighboring countries such as Turkey, Lebanon, Jordan, and Iraq, as well as European nations like Greece, Germany and Sweden.
-Since 2017, around 49 percent of the Population lives in poverty.
+Since 2017, tens of thousands have returned.

 The war resulted in large-scale displacement in the country.
 The UNHCR estimates internally displaced people (IDPs) at seven million.
 A further 70,000 people were trapped on the border with Jordan at Rukban in 2016–18, with up to 40,000 still there in 2019.

 A significant part of the population lives in territory outside government sovereignty.
 At its peak in 2015, ISIL ruled over ten million people across Syria and Iraq.
 The Autonomous Administration of North and East Syria (NES), commonly referred to as Rojava, has a population of around two million.
 Areas controlled by the opposition have had a population in the millions.
 In mid-2017, UN OCHA estimated that around 540,000 persons were trapped in besieged areas as of June 2017, the majority besieged by government forces in Eastern Ghouta.
 By the time the government retook Ghouta in April 2018, some 140,000 individuals had fled their homes and up to 50,000 were evacuated to Idlib and Aleppo governorates.
 The latter rebel areas had an estimated population of 3 million (40% of them displaced from defeated rebel areas).
 Fighting in Idlib has led to further displacements, of up to 250,000 people, and generating new refugee outflows to neighbouring Turkey.

 Displacement has led to demographic shifts.
 One example is the area in the North under control by Kurdish-led and US-backed Syrian Democratic Forces (SDF).
 Many human rights groups, including Amnesty International and international organizations have accused SDF forces of committing ethnic cleansing in Arab areas they were capturing from other war factions.
 The accusation was repeated on 8 May 2019 by Russia's foreign minister Sergey Lavrov.
 NGOs and the opposition have also accused the government of using the conflict to affect demographic restructuring.